cisco-security/Cisco-Validated-Designs/safe-cloud-iaas-gcp/README.md

 SAFE solutions have been deployed, tested, and validated at Cisco and provide guidance, best practices, and configuration steps.

-# This design is a work in progress
+# This design guide is a work in progress